 Dates for class sessions, university breaks, course request and registration, exams, and more

-There are many academic support services provided to students, from the Writing Center to time management counseling
+Academic support services for students, from the Writing Center to time management counseling

 A handy guide for who to contact for information and assistance

-Learn what is expected of you as a student, along with what to do if you encounter someone not practicing our policies.
+What is expected of you as a student, and what to do if you encounter someone not practicing our policies

 Information and resources on employment, childcare, and work life grants.

-What is expected of students, faculty, and staff to maintain a dynamic, productive, and inclusive academic environment.
+Expectations for students, faculty, and staff to maintain a productive, and inclusive academic environment.

-Information about registering for classes, housing, and everything else you need to know to get started as a Virginia Tech student
+Information about registering for classes, housing, and everything else you need to know to get started as a student

-Learn about services such as day care, health services, and immigration advising
+Services for students, such as day care, health services, counseling, and more

-GSA, the governing body of graduate students, works to improve campus life, scholarly development, and graduate community.
+The governing body of graduate students works to improve campus life, scholarly development, and graduate community

 The ombudsperson provides a safe, neutral, and confidential place to discuss concerns